ros-event-camera/event_camera_tools/README.md

   The ROS and sensor times of the first trigger event serve as inputs for [image reconstruction tools](https://github.com/berndpfrommer/simple_image_recon) such as ``bag_to_frames``.

-- ``ros2 run event_camera_tools plot_events -b name_of_bag -o name_of_plot_file -t <topic>``
+- ``ros2 run event_camera_tools plot_events -b name_of_bag -o name_of_plot_file -t <topic> [-z]``

-  Creates file with 4 columns (time, x, y, polarity) for plotting.
+  Creates file with 5 columns (sensor time, ros time, x, y, polarity) for plotting.
 Also useful for clear text viewing of events in bag file.

 - ``ros2 run event_camera_tools event_statics -b name_of_bag -t <topic> [-s <scale_file>]``

   Computes the per-pixel number of ON and OFF events in a bag and writes them to ``scale_file.txt`` (default).
   The file has alternatingly the number of OFF and ON events in row major order, with line breaks after each row.

 ## License